MunaZekia/PWA-Text-Editor/01-Class-Content/21-MERN/01-Activities/28-Stu_Mini-Project/README.md

 * The `/` homepage route renders a list of technologies.

+// we need to create a query to get the list of technologies
+// on line 8 of the `client/src/pages/Home.js` file, we need to replace the `GET_TECHNOLOGIES` query with the following query:

 * The `/matchup` route renders a form to choose two technologies to create a matchup.

 * The `/matchup/:id` route renders a matchup to vote on.